ncats/multiplex-analysis-web-apps/features.md

 General:

-* Simple, point-and-click graphical user interface
+* Intuitive, point-and-click graphical user interface
 * Employment of multiple CPUs
 * Aimed for users of all computational skill levels